top of page

 I. Vanitas (after Simon Renard de Saint-André) - Grave con moto

 III.
-Hearing (after Jan Brueghel the Elder and Peter Paul Rubens) - Andantino
+Hearing (after Jan Brueghel the Elder and Peter Paul Rubens) - Lento acuto

 IV.
 Veritas (after Walter Seymour Allward) - Tempo di marcia

-V. Birth of the Goddess; or the Union of the Physical and the Spiritual (after Sandro Botticelli) - Adagio
+V. The Union of the Physical and the Spiritual (after Sandro Botticelli) - Andante confluente

 Notes:

-It might be said that the most striking feature of this work is actually its hidden structure.
-The piece is a musical palindrome of 576 notes, using the same 288 notes, first forwards, then backwards.
-But this musical architecture is nowhere obvious in the piece, which duly recomposes its reversed-order second half—instead of just literally playing the first half backwards—as well as generally hiding all of its many mirroring procedures under a thick tapestry of expressive pathos.
-The five movements also refuse to delineate any overarching symmetry in the piece, as their distribution within the total note count occurs unevenly.
-Yet Wingate further escalates the palindromic nature of the piece by building all the music with a tone row which is itself a palindrome (and which is incidentally the same highly symmetrical tone row used by Anton Webern in his 1928 über-atonal Symphony, Op.
-21, namely: [9, 6, 7, 8, 4, 5, 11, 10, 2, 1, 0, 3]).
+Yet it might be said that the most striking feature of this work is its utterly hidden structure.
+The quartet is a meticulous musical palindrome of pitch occurrence, consisting of 576 note events over five movements (or, the same series of 288 notes forwards and then backwards), but this elaborate musical architecture is nowhere obvious in the piece—which painstakingly recomposes its reversed-order second half instead of just literally playing its first half backwards, all the while hiding its structural details under a thick tapestry of expressive pathos.
+Wingate further escalates the palindromic DNA of the quartet by building all the music with a highly symmetrical tone row which is itself a palindrome (and which is also, as mentioned above, the same row used by Anton Webern almost a century earlier in his über-atonal Symphony, Op.
+21*).
 Using a mirrored note series like this, in which the second half is derived from the first, tends to impart upon the music a kind of unified sonic impression, as each of the rows has its own identical twin among the 48 row permutations.
-In essence, Wingate’s String Quartet No. 3 is a palindrome of palindromes of palindromes.
+So in essence, Wingate’s String Quartet No. 3 is a palindrome of palindromes of palindromes.

 But then the ideas of the referent allegories from the piece’s titles inevitably distract the listener from all these underlying formalities.
 For the first movement, the composer had in mind one of the magnificent 17th century Vanitas paintings of Simon Renard de Saint-André, which of course contains the obligatory skull with its wilting laurels, but also a beautiful rebec or pochette with its bow, a beribboned flûte à bec tossed aside, and a musical score carelessly left open.
 The movement’s lugubrious 5/2 time signature attempts to spread out this memento mori into irregularly-placed single-pitch octave chords that interrupt our rhythmic expectations, and then creates further subversion with the slow dissolution of these sonic blocks into chromatic fragments, courtesy of the piece’s highly dissonant tone row materials.